 Using Reusable Cloth Pads for Periods is like going back to basics with a modern twist.

-Are you brave enough to ask your daughter to use cloth pads for managing her periods?
+Are you brave enough to ask your daughter to use cloth period pads for managing her periods?

 Yes, you read that right, I used the word ‘modern’ with a very traditional product.
 And the reason is that cloth pads available today are much more advanced than the layers of cloth that have been used by women since ancient times.